This post may contain affiliate links. Please see our disclosure policy.

 - Once ready, turn off the oven and leave the cheesecake to cool inside with the door slightly jar for at least 1 hour.
 Next, remove from the oven and leave to cool completely before covering and chilling for at least 6 hours, ideally overnight, until firm.

-- Meanwhile, make the salted caramel sauce: add the sugar to a medium-sized heave-based saucepan and place over a medium heat.
+- Add the sugar to a medium-sized heavy-based saucepan and place over a medium heat.
 Stir occasionally at first, then just swirl the pan to ensure it melts evenly (otherwise it will start clumping).

 - Once the sugar has melted, continue to bubble over a medium heat until it turns a gorgeous amber colour – watch closely (this will only take 1 minute or so) as you don’t want it to burn and become bitter.